-Course Description Foundational knowledge in over the counter (OTC) medications and healthcare devices for pharmacy technicians in a community practice setting.
+Course Description This course provides foundational knowledge in over the counter (OTC) medications and healthcare devices for pharmacy technicians in a community practice setting.
 Lessons include mechanisms of action, drug classes, uses, adverse effects, and counseling points of common OTC medications, and laws and regulations governing the sale of OTC products.